 Interview with Dolf Gielen, Director of the IRENA Innovation and Technology Centre

 Dolf Gielen is the director of the IRENA Innovation and Technology Centre in Bonn, Germany.
-He oversees the agency’s work on advising member countries in the area of technology status and roadmaps, energy planning, cost and markets and innovation policy frameworks, and he is considered a thought leader for the DecarbHeat forum.
+He oversees the agency’s work on advising member countries in the area of technology status and roadmaps, energy planning, cost and markets and innovation policy frameworks.

 What is your vision for decarbonising heating and cooling in Europe by 2050?